Phantas0s/ArchInstall/README.md

 The third script `install_root` will:
 1. Create a new user with password
-2. Install every software your specify in progs.csv
+2. Install every software specified in `progs.csv`
-3. Install composer (PHP package manager)
+3. Install `composer` (PHP package manager)

 The fourth script `install_user` will:
-1. Try to install every software not found by packman with aurman (AUR repos)
+1. Try to install every software not found by pacman with aurman (AUR repos)
 2. Install my dotfiles

 ## What software are installed?